 Karl is known for his dedication and unmatched industry knowledge.
 His experience helps clients take full advantage of the opportunities in an evolving market.

-Karl Rutledge is chair of the Commercial Gaming Group and a partner in the in the firm’s Las Vegas office.
-He focuses on land-based ...
+Karl Rutledge is the former chair of the Commercial Gaming Group and current managing partner of the firm’s Nevada offices.
+He ...

 - Partner